Rammbock9000/date_2022_open_data/README.md

 data files:
 - schedules for all schedulers as csv files
 - a .vhd file for each synthesis
-- vivado report files for all synthesized .vhd files (that synthesized successfully)
+- vivado report files for all synthesized .vhd files

 scripts:
 - analyze report files => generate summary csv files